jerkdavi/LeetCode-Problem-1672-Solution-CSharp/README.md

     {
 ```

-Firstly, the **maxAccountSum** numeric input (int) is initialized by using basic string initialization.
+Firstly, the **maxAccountSum** numeric input (int) is initialized by using basic int initialization.
 It is set to 0.
 This numeric input (int) will be used to store the biggest account sum into and return it at the end of the function.

 ```cs
 int maxAccountSum = 0;